meteor/meteor/content/using-packages.md

 2. How to use npm packages and deal with callback-based APIs
 3. How to use Atmosphere packages in your Meteor application

 Building an application completely from scratch is a tall order.
 This is one of the main reasons you might consider using Meteor in the first place - you can focus on writing the code that is specific to your app, instead of reinventing wheels like user login and data synchronization.
 To streamline your workflow even further, it makes sense to use community packages from [npm](https://www.npmjs.com) and [Atmosphere](https://atmospherejs.com).
-Many of these packages are recommended in the guide, and you can find more in the online directories.
+Many of these packages are recommended in the guide and you can find more in the online directories.

 <h2 id="npm">npm</h2>

 npm is a repository of general JavaScript packages.
-These packages were originally intended solely for the Node.js server-side environment, but as the JavaScript ecosystem matured, solutions arose to enable the use of npm packages in other environments such the browser.
+These packages were originally intended solely for the Node.js server-side environment, but as the JavaScript ecosystem matured, solutions arose to enable the use of npm packages in other environments such as a web browser.
 Today, npm is used for all types of JavaScript packages.

 The best way to find npm packages is by searching on [npmjs.com](https://www.npmjs.com/).
 There are also some websites that have special search features specifically for certain kinds of packages, like the aptly named [react-components.com](http://react-components.com/).

+> Meteor comes with npm bundled so that you can type `meteor npm` without worrying about installing it yourself.
+If you like, you can also use a globally installed npm to manage your packages.

 <h3 id="client-npm">npm on the client</h3>